Calculational Design of [In]Correctness Transformational Program Logics by Abstract Interpretation: The Design of a Natural Transformational Logic Theory by Composing Abstractions of the Natural Relational Semantics

 The same way that \textsf{false} is satisfied by no element of the universe in logic, some transformational logics have this emptiness property, meaning that some programs satisfy no formula of the logic.
 This is the case of a nonterminating program for Manna and Pnueli total correctness logic \cite{DBLP:journals/acta/MannaP74}.
 Emptiness may look awkward since using the deductive system to prove any specification will always fail.

-The same way that \textsf{true} is satisfied by all elements of the universe in logic, transformational logics may have the universality property, meaning that there exist some programs for which any pair $\pair{P}{Q}$ for that program is in the logic (i.e.\ is satisfied in logical terms).
-For example, $\{P\}\,\texttt{ while (true) skip}\,\{Q\}$ is satisfied for all $P$ and $Q$ in Hoare logic \cite{DBLP:journals/cacm/Hoare69}.
+The same way that \textsf{true} is satisfied by all elements of the universe in logic, transformational logics may have the universality property, meaning that there exist programs for which any pair $\pair{P}{Q}$ for that program is in the logic (i.e.\ is satisfied in logical terms).
+For example, in Hoare logic, $\{P\}\,\texttt{ while (true) skip}\,\{Q\}$ is satisfied for all $P$ and $Q$. $[P]\,\texttt{ S}\,[\texttt{ false}]$ is always true in incorrectness logic \cite{DBLP:journals/pacmpl/OHearn20}.
 Universality may look awkward since using the deductive system to prove this obvious fact may be very complicated.

 These phenomena have been criticized (e.g.\ emptiness for necessary preconditions \cite{DBLP:conf/vmcai/CousotCL11,DBLP:conf/vmcai/CousotCFL13} in \cite[section, page 10:28]{DBLP:journals/pacmpl/OHearn20}) but are inherent to semantic approximation.